bitcrypt0/rafflhub/public/FAQ.md

 ## FAQ

 **Q: What makes Dropr different from other raffle systems?**
-A: Dropr combines provably fair randomness (Chainlink VRF), automated execution (Chainlink Automation), multi- winner support, multi-prize support (NFTs, ERC20, ETH), and gas-efficient deployment (minimal proxies) in a single, comprehensive solution.
+A: Dropr combines provably fair randomness (Chainlink VRF), automated execution (Chainlink Automation), multi- winner support, multi-prize support (NFTs, ERC20 tokens & Native coins), and gas-efficient deployment (minimal proxies) in a single, comprehensive solution.

 **Q: How is randomness ensured for fairness?**
 A: Dropr uses Chainlink VRF 2.5, which provides cryptographically secure, verifiable randomness that cannot be manipulated by any party.